Killings of Aaron Danielson and Michael Reinoehl: Aaron J. Danielson

-Aaron Joseph Danielson (born September 4, 1980) was a resident of Portland.
+Aaron Joseph Danielson (September 4, 1980 – August 29, 2020) was a resident of Portland.
 Danielson was born and raised in Spokane, Washington.
 He attended local schools including Shadle Park High School, dropping out during his senior year and then briefly working as a mover in Spokane.
 Danielson moved to Portland soon after and together with a friend established a moving company which transported heavy items such as safes, hot tubs, stoves and statues.
 He never married and did not have children.

 According to Portland Tribune articles published after his death, Danielson spent much of his free time with a racially mixed group of people in his neighborhood, and black friends spoke up for him.
 Danielson was characterized by those who knew him as neither a radical, nor a racist or fascist, although he could on occasion be politically provocative and was said to have had a long-standing penchant for conspiracy theories.
 Like Reinoehl, Danielson was drawn to the protests, heading into downtown Portland on his mountain board and posting videos of them almost every night.
 According to The Spokesman-Review, there were no reports or publicly released videos of Danielson having been involved in any physical conflicts during the protests, apart from his killing.

 Danielson's parents said he blamed antifa for destruction in Portland and was convinced that the group was funded by someone who wanted America destroyed by civil war.
 Danielson's parents said he had always been a staunch Republican, but that more recently, especially since the start of the protests, they had noticed that his views had shifted, stating: "He started to get more and more concerned about government taking over, the U.N. coming in, China controlling everything.
 I mean, we started hearing about it.
 We hadn't heard about it before that."
 Danielson frequently texted them and sent them videos to watch.

 Danielson was a supporter of the right-wing group Patriot Prayer, of which his parents said they were unaware.
 According to Patriot Prayer founder Joey Gibson, Danielson had been attending the group's rallies for about three years.
 Chandler Pappas, a fellow Patriot Prayer supporter who was with Danielson on the night he was killed, reportedly told Danielson's parents that their son's involvement had been limited and begun more recently, around nine months prior.
 Danielson was known within the group by the alias "Jay" and took part in the Trump 2020 Cruise Rally wearing a Patriot Prayer hat.
 He had volunteered to provide security for the rally.